St Joseph's Academy, Blackheath

 St Josephs Academy was an all-boys Roman Catholic academy located in Blackheath, London, England.

-Saint Joseph's Academy began life in 1860 as an extension of the work of the Brothers in Saint Joseph's College, Clapham.
+Saint Joseph's Academy began life in 1860 as an extension of the work of the De La Salle Brothers in Saint Joseph's College, Clapham.
 Bishop Grant asked them to start a new school in Saint George's parish, Kennington.
-The Brothers who taught in the Academy initially belonged to the Clapham Community and travelled each day to Kennington (the Bishop agreed to provide the money for their fares on the omnibus.)
+The Brothers who taught in the Academy initially belonged to the Clapham Community and travelled each day to Kennington (the Bishop agreed to provide the money for their fares on the omnibus).
 Then, in January 1865, they were set up as a separate Community under the leadership of Brother Acheul as the first Director.
 The Academy operated in Kennington for 56 years.
 In 1916 it moved to Camberwell for a few years and finally it moved to Lee Terrace in 1919 to become Saint Joseph's Academy, Blackheath.